Performing a website audit provides a thorough understanding of what’s working on your website and what’s not.

 Website audits are sometimes called SEO audits, primarily because the searchability and optimization of your content can have the greatest impact on who finds your website and what they do once they get there.

 At its most basic level, an SEO audit will help determine how far up in search results your website appears for certain search terms or keywords.
 If you already have a list of keywords you want to rank for, a website audit will show you where you are compared to your competitors.

 In addition to analyzing the performance of keywords you know you want to rank for, a good SEO audit can also reveal other search terms you don’t know about that are bringing users to your site.
 This type of information can be extremely valuable as it gives you a direct window into what searchers are looking for and helps you align what you offer to their needs.

-Finally, an SEO audit will reveal technical issues which may be hurting your site.
-These include broken links, duplicate content which can compete against itself in search results, missing meta tags, underperforming pages that visitors abandon quickly, pages which load too slowly and more.
+Finally, an SEO audit will reveal technical issues that may be hurting your site.
+These include broken links, duplicate content which can compete against itself in search results, missing meta tags, underperforming pages that visitors abandon quickly, pages that load too slowly, and more.